 Walter and Michelle Stys Neuroscience Institute

-Wolfson Children’s Hospital provides pediatric neuroscience services in partnership with Nemours Children's Specialty Care, Jacksonville and the University of Florida College of Medicine, Jacksonville.
+Wolfson Children’s Hospital provides pediatric neuroscience services in partnership with Nemours Children's Health, Jacksonville and the University of Florida College of Medicine, Jacksonville.
 Learn more

 Wolfson Children’s Hospital has been ranked by U.S. News & World Report as one of the 50 best children’s hospitals for neurology and neurosurgery care.
 Our team is involved in research and clinical trials and provides treatment options based on the latest medical advancements.